THAT YOU�RE EXPECTING, WHAT DO YOU EXPECT?

 For many women, the first and third trimesters are difficult..

 Not everyone experiences the glow of the perfect pregnancy.

 Some women have mixed feelings, and uncontrollable mood swings.
+Some women have an active sex drive and crave novelty like the rose toy read more while others want nothing to do with sex.
 Not all pregnancies are easy, and it is important to know

 that one in ten women is depressed during

 time in your adult life when you feel so incredibly fragile and dependent.

 If this is a long-awaited planned-for pregnancy, there may be intense

 Whether or not your pregnancy is the natural outcome of a loving